frenesim/schema_to_scaffold/README.md

 This gem will not run code for you.
 It will only generate a string for you to copy and paste

-Use your schema.rb file from `<rails_app>/db` or generated with `rake db:schema:dump` You can rename schema.rb to schema_your_fav_name.rb that I will find it to.
+Use your schema.rb file from `<rails_app>/db` or generated with `rake db:schema:dump` You can rename schema.rb to schema_your_fav_name.rb that I will find it too.
 This will prevent schema.rb from being overwritten when one run rake db:migrate.

 SchemaToScaffold will generate rails scaffolding scripts by table like this:

     rails g scaffold users fname:string lname:string bdate:date email:string encrypted_password:string

+It's possible to generate for all your tables at once if you prefer just choose '*' when choosing the table.

 ## Installation